|

 This project demonstrates a Flywheel Energy Storage system designed to respond to a regional transmission operator signal to quickly add or subtract power from the grid in a frequency regulation support mode.
 Using this concept, the flywheel recycles energy (store energy when generation exceeds loads; discharge energy when load exceeds generation) instead of trying to constantly adjust generator output.

-The Purpose of the Flywheel Energy Storage Project
+Purpose of the

 This project is being sponsored to determine the relative benefits of having faster responding generation resources.
 Additionally, understanding the response time of a flywheel storage system as compared to traditional generator response time will provide a better determination of the required sizing for flywheel and other fast response systems.